Get yourself onboarded to DataHub#

 Note

 We expect that all course members log in using their UC Berkeley email id.
-We also expect that you are using nbgitpuller service to distribute materials to your class.
-We can help you set up the links so that you can distribute through your course website.
+We also expect that you are using Datahub Link Generator to distribute materials to your class.
+We can also help with setting up the links.

 What instructions should I share with students at the start of the semester Please ask your students,